jiang-yi-siphty/YiJiangProfile/Robert Yi Jiang resume.md

 ##Career Experience

 ###May 2010 - Current   Mobile App Developer, Digiflex Pty Ltd

-objective-c dbase delphi php labview
+Key Tech: Objective-c, dBase, Delphi, php, LabVIEW

+Digiflex is a native Australian electronic security company which produces security control panel and modules.

+Duties and Responsibilities:
-Developing iOS apps for security system; Maintaining PCB tester program based on LabVIEW and National Instruments; Developed firmware programming application platform application by Delphi; Maintaining Inventory Database program code (Clipper Code, dBASE structure )
+Developing iOS apps for security system;
+Maintaining PCB tester program based on LabVIEW and National Instruments;   Developed firmware programming application platform application by Delphi;   Maintaining Inventory Database program code (Clipper Code, dBASE structure )

 ###2009 Help-desk Technician, Aegon-Cnooc Life Insurance Corporation
+Key Tech: Active Directory, Windows Server 2003, Microsoft Office

 AEGON-CNOOC Life Insurance Corporation is national wide firm funded by AEGON Netherlands in China, 2002.
 The enterprises headquarter located in CBD of Shanghai.
 I dedicated myself to the IT department as a level 2 helpdesk technician to provide comprehensive IT support and perform daily routine for business continuing process in English working environment at headquarter.

 Duties and Responsibilities: